Rug buying should always be fun - you are making your home beautiful and buying something that will last generations.

 What are sprouts on wool rugs?

 No, your rug isn't growing anything.
-Sprouts are what we call threads that appear to unravel from the rug and stick out longer than the other loops and threads.
+Sprouting in rugs is what we call threads that appear to unravel from the rug and stick out longer than the other loops and threads.

 Basically, they are lose tufts that protrude above the surface of the rug's pile.

 Wool is hand-twisted on our hand-knotted rugs.
 So when it comes untwisted, it sticks up off the rug slightly.

 Is my rug defective if I find a sprout?

 No, it most certainly is not.
 It happens to almost all hand-knotted rugs and it is very easy to fix.

 How do I fix a sprout if I find one?

 First, be careful with your wool rug.
 Very carefully use scissors to cut the sprout down to the same size as the rest of the pile.
 Then use a vacuum to clean it.
 You won't even be able to tell there was a sprout there at all.

 Please, do NOT attempt to pull the sprout out.
 This will cause the entire wool thread to come out.
 Just clip it down to size.